duckduckgo/duckduckhack-docs/duckduckhack/resources/git-workflow.md

 git pull upstream master
 ```

 This will pull the changes from the latest `master` branch into yours, so you’re up-to-date.
-(Here is a slightly more detailed, and equivalent, [set of instructions](https://help.github.com/articles/syncing-a-fork/).)
+(GitHub has a slightly more detailed, and equivalent, [set of instructions](https://help.github.com/articles/syncing-a-fork/).)

 Next, to update your *working branches* off of `master`, [merge or rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing/) with the `master` branch.

-If you encounter any merge conflicts, don't sweat.
-[Github has a great guide](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/) for how to resolve them.
+If you encounter any merge conflicts, don't sweat: [Github has a great guide](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/) for how to resolve them.

 ## Step 6: Make a Pull Request